 - Second Note: As decisions are arriving to inboxes, we will be signing off until later this evening.
 Please review this blog in its entirety for answers to any immediate questions.
 We will respond to any other questions or comments later this evening and throughout the weekend.

 *Note: If you also applied to the St Andrews William & Mary Joint Degree Programme, those decisions will not be made until the spring.
-We will send you another decision email specific for that programme when we send out Regular Decision notifications.
+We will send you another decision email specific for that programme when we send out Regular Decision notifications by early April.

 Defer: We are sorry that we are not able to admit you to W&M at this time.
 We know how badly you wanted a “Good Things” email this evening, and that you are understandably disappointed and upset with our decision.
 This decision is in no way a reflection of any wrongdoing or misstep on your part.
 You are a bright and accomplished individual, and we wish that we could admit every great student who applies to W&M (especially those who have identified W&M as their top choice).
 Unfortunately, given the small size of our entering freshman class, this is not the reality of our process.
 This small size, coupled with the strength of this year’s Early Decision applicant pool, forced us to make several difficult decisions.